sandeep-daffodilsw/laravel-model-validator/README.md

 A Laravel package to add validation rules and messages at the model level.

+After install this package, you don't need to write the validation rules inside controller or form request, you can add them inside model and directly use methods to validate.

+Adding validation rules inside model itself makes model readable for developers.

 ## Installation

 Install the package via composer: